-Access would be taken from Kirkcross Crescent adjacent to number 52 via a newly constructed private drive.
-This would pass over a grassed area which is registered as Green Space on the Council's register of Green Space sites.
+Access would be taken from Kirkcross Crescent adjacent to number 52 over an area of Green Space.
+The access would be a private drive.

-There is an existing area of vegetation to the South West of the site which separates it from Pinfold Lane.
-This would be retained as part of the proposal.
+There is an existing area of vegetation to the South West of the site which separates it from Pinfold Lane; this would be retained as part of the proposal.